BitPaw/PXUltima/Code/PXUltima/Source/Media/MP3/README.md

 As this is not a standard to the MP3 format itself, it can be ignored.

 ### MP3-Header-Chunk (4 Bytes)
-Values stored in Big-Endian order.
+Values stored in Big-PXEndian order.

 |Offset|Size|Type|Name|Expected content|
 |:-:|:-:|:-:|:-:|:-|